davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 @Austen-Smith, D. and J. S. Banks, 1996, “Information Aggregation, Rationality, and the Condorcet Jury Theorem.”
 American Political Science Review, 90: 34–45.

 Condorcet’s Jury Theorem relies on the assumption that voting is sincere.
 Austen-Smith and Banks show that sincere behaviour by all individuals is not even rational even when a common preference is held.

+## Ben-Yashar, R. C., & Nitzan, S. (1997).
+The optimal decision rule for fixed-size committees in dichotomous choice situations: The general result.
+International Economic Review, 38(1), 175–186.

+## Kanazawa, S. (1998).
+A brief note on a further refinement of the Condorcet Jury Theorem for heterogeneous groups.
+Mathematical Social Sciences, 35, 69–73.

+## Feddersen, T., & Pesendorfer, W. (1998).
+Convicting the innocent: The inferiority of unanimous jury verdicts under strategic voting.
+American Political Science Review, 92, 23–35.

+## McLennan, A. (1998).
+Consequences of the Condorcet jury theorem for beneficial information aggregation by rational agents.
+American Political Science Review, 92, 413–418.

+## Paroush, J. (1998).
+Stay away from fair coins: A Condorcet jury theorem.
+Social Choice and Welfare, 15, 15–20.

 ## When is Condorcet's Jury Theorem valid?